-(2) 'Commercial sales' mean the sale of hemp products in the stream of commerce, at retail, wholesale and online.
+(2) 'Commercial sales' means the sale of hemp products in the stream of commerce, at retail, wholesale, and online.

-(3) 'Commissioner' is the Commissioner of the South Carolina Department of Agriculture.
+(3) 'Commissioner' means the Commissioner of the South Carolina Department of Agriculture.

 (4) 'Cultivating' means planting, watering, growing, and harvesting a plant or crop.

 (5) 'Department' means the South Carolina Department of Agriculture.